nikidimitrow/simple-button-click/README.md

-Simple-button-click scripts need the folowing tools to work:
+Simple button-click scripts.
+The scropts need the folowing tools to work:

 1. Python programming language 2.7.11 or above (dosn't work with python 3);
 2. Google Chrome browser;